wallscavesurvey/walls/README.md

 * Cross your fingers
 * Hit F7 to build the solution
 * Run the project!

+## Building the Installer
+* Build the `Walls_Help` project first.
+I would make the installer project depend on `Walls_Help` if I could, but I can't...because Visual Studio/Installer Projects kinda suck.
 * Build the `WallsInstaller` project if you want to make an installer for distribution.